AdrianPanasiewicz/CRC/README.md

-# CRC
+# Czech Rocket Challenge
-Ground station for Czech Rocket Challenge
+This is a repository for ground station for Czech Rocket Challenge